-“Depression is like being Colourblind and constantly told how colourful the world is.”
+“Depression is like being colorblind and constantly told how colorful the world is.”

 – Atticus, Love Her Wild